rtCamp/amp-compatibility/amp-compatibility-server/README.md

 ### 4. Synthetic data generator

 This module is responsible for generating synthetic data for extensions (theme/plugins).
 It will perform the following tasks.
-- First, It will check for which extensions (themes/plugins) need to generate synthetic data, And add those extensions list into `synthetic_data_queue`.
+- First, It will check for which extensions (themes/plugins) need to generate synthetic data, and add those extensions list into `synthetic_data_queue`.
-- Then It will create one or multiple Compute engine instances (based on param value we pass and number of jobs) Or use the existing one, And setup those compute instances to run the synthetic data generation process.
+- Then It will create one or multiple compute engine instances (based on param value we pass and number of jobs) or use the existing one, and setup those compute instances to run the synthetic data generation process.
-- After setting up compute instances, It will start worker for generating synthetic data with the concurrency passed in command.
+- After setting up compute instances, it will start worker for generating synthetic data with the concurrency passed in command.

 **Command**
 ```bash